karakalo/lumen/doc/narrative-sgi_simple.markdown

 Finally, the event handler routine re-draws the scene, because one of the other events it can get is `Exposed`, which means the window was covered up (partially or entirely) and is now visible again, so now must be re-drawn.
-Note that it also re-draws when it gets `Exposed` events, after the viewport has been reset.
+Note that it also re-draws when it gets `Resized` events, after the viewport has been reset.

 One final note about this app: Note that in the call to